Optimize Editing Forms - CMCC 12

 2: Adapt Editing Forms to Provide More Guidance and Structure

-Create customer-specific content types which match to the day-to-day work and domain of the customer.
+1. Create customer-specific content types that match the customer’s domain and daily work.

-The general procedure to localize CoreMedia Studio is described here: https://documentation.coremedia.com/cmcc-12/artifacts/2412.0/webhelp/studio-developer-en/content/LocalizingLabels.html .
-The section “Override Standard Studio Labels” explains how to adapt already existing standard labels.
+The general procedure for localizing CoreMedia Studio is described here.
+The section "Override Standard Studio Labels" explains how to update existing standard labels.

 3: Dynamically Limit Form and Component Visibility